Anand Yang

 Anand A. Yang is a history professor at the University of Washington, United States.
 He has also served as the Chair of the University of Washington's Department of History and the Henry M. Jackson School of International Studies.
 From 2006 to 2007, he served as the President for the Association for Asian Studies, and from 2007 to 2009 he was the President of the World History Association.
-His scholarship has focused on agricultural and peasant life in colonial India, social history, law and criminality, and life in Indian markets.
+His scholarship has focused on agricultural and Indian peasant life in British Raj colonial India, social history, law and criminality, and life in Indian markets.

 Early life

-Yang was born in Shantiniketan, India, to Chinese parents.
+Yang was born in the late British Raj in the town of Shantiniketan to Chinese parents.
 He grew up and attended school in New Delhi but finished his high school education in Mexico City, before moving to the United States to attend college.
 He received his Bachelor of Arts degree from Swarthmore College in Swarthmore, Pennsylvania and his PhD in History from the University of Virginia.